acswindle/personal-blog/content/posts/database-project-setup/index.md

 ```

 DBMate creates our database and creates the users table.
 To test it out,
-run the following in your favorite db query utility.
+run the following in your favorite db query utility or the sqlite3 shell.
 (I use [neovim Dadbod plugin](https://github.com/kristijanhusak/vim-dadbod-ui))

 ```sql